 The Society recognises that it is good employment relations practice to have a grievance procedure available to all workers.
-This procedure is intended to create strong incentives for the Society and the employee to attempt, in the first instance, to resolve the problems through dialogue on an informal basis.
+This aim of this procedure to ensure that issues are resolved as quickly and effectively as possible and, wherever appropriate, in the first instance, to resolve the problems through dialogue on an informal basis.